Last Updated on

 - He is successfully able to stack blocks to build a tower.

-- He may wear few items of clothing with little help.
+- He may wear a few items of clothing with little help.

 Social and Emotional Development

 Your baby may now be ready to share things with a friend or a sibling though not always.
 He may still prefer playing all by himself though he won’t mind a friend playing by his side.
-The following social and emotional development may get manifested in a 2 years old baby:
+The following social and emotional development may get manifested in a 2-year-old baby:

 - A toddler at this age may waver between acting like a big kid and wanting to be treated like a baby.
 Such emotional dichotomy is typical of this age and may arise if there has been a change in his routine or he wants some of your attention and love.

 - Your baby may start becoming aware of gender differences.
 For example, a boy may imitate his father like his walk or sense of dressing.
 Girls are likely to copy their moms like trying to put on lipstick.

 - It is also possible that kids may not imitate the same gender role model.
 It is totally normal to do so.
 Kids, being naturally curious, like to experiment with a lot of things.

 - Your baby may not feel so anxious about being away from you.

 - Your baby may have some episodes of defiance and emotional outburst.